 Figure 2.2: Pie charts and Histograms in 19th century [3], [4]

 .

 After the visualization of knowledge was popularized, a period of chart innovation was gradually ushered in, in the early 20th century.
-With the usefulness of graphical displays for understanding complex data and phenomena established, many new graphical forms were invented and extended to new areas of inquiry, particularly in the social, medical and business realm [6]
+With the usefulness of graphical displays for understanding complex data and phenomena established, many new graphical forms were invented and extended to new areas of inquiry, particularly in the social, medical and business realm [6] e.g. ??????

-It is also believed that the latest growth potential of data visualization comes from the development of interactive and dynamic graphics methods, real-time and direct manipulation of graphical objects and related statistical properties.
-Extend classic linear statistical modeling to a wider range of fields (general linear models, mixed models, spatial/geographic data models, etc.) [2].
-This is also the main focus area of the article, the author will try to explore the application of data visualization in the medical field.
+It is also believed that the latest growth potential of data visualization comes from the development of interactive and dynamic graphics methods, real-time and direct manipulation of graphical objects and related statistical properties where by classic linear statistical modeling is extended to a wider range of fields (general linear models, mixed models, spatial/geographic data models, etc.) [2].

-2.3 The Importance of Data Visualization in Medical Field
+2.3 The Importance of Data Visualization in the Medical Field

-In this section, the author will focus on the application of visualization in the medical field, and briefly discuss the importance of data visualization in conventional medical care from the perspective of patients and doctors.

-Through fields such as health data analysis and health informatics, medical organizations accrue large amounts of raw data[6].
-Such as the patient’s personal information, medical history, and attending doctors etc. [7] Dashboards developed by integrating this information can help medical staff quickly analyze large amounts of data to save time and even save lives.
+Through fields such as health data analysis and health informatics, medical organizations accrue large amounts of raw data e.g.the patient’s personal information, medical history, and attending doctors etc. [7].
+Dashboards developed by integrating this information can help medical staff quickly analyze large amounts of data to save time and even save lives.
 In one case study, the development of a dashboard to visualize electronic health record data resulted in a 65% reduction in time spent on data analysis in the first year alone, with further gains projected for the future [8].

 There are many ways to build a visual dashboard.
 Medical organizations can synthesize raw data and convert it into graphics, charts and dashboards [7].Visualizing health data allows experts to present key trends and information via graphs, charts, and other visuals that show as well as tell[ 6].
 Visually displaying health data points helps identify trends and significant “data” clusters [7].
 What’s more, it provides a way to share important findings with stakeholders who may not be data literate, such as hospital executives and administrators [7].